KULINAR847/ChudoBagPg8000/README.md

 BUT...

-Something interesting happens when you uncommented 203 string in getRecipe.sql and comment 204.
+Something interesting happens when you uncommented 203 string in public_function.sql and comment 204.
 These lines are absolutely identical)

 ![image](https://user-images.githubusercontent.com/40752666/141078826-95bb5dea-2a6e-4ad8-829d-4f577c8638ca.png)